The Alaia was an ancient Hawaiian surfboard that had a round nose and a squared tail.

 Unlike modern surfboards, it didn’t have any fins on the underside of the board and as it was often made from koa wood, it was also quite heavy, averaging between 50 and 100 pounds.

-The Alaia board was often around 7 to 12 foot in length (similar to modern mid-length boards and longboards) and the fact that it was finless made it hard to control, requiring a skilled surfer to navigate it through the waves.
+The Alaia surfboard was often around 7 to 12 foot in length (similar to modern mid-length surfboards and longboards) and the fact that it was finless made it hard to control, requiring a skilled surfer to ride it in Hawaiian waves.

 The History of the Alaia Surfboard